tbng/codemcp/codemcp/templates/README.md

 - Version bounds on built-in dependencies: latest possible, because that is the 'uv add' default.
 We will need to occasionally rev these though.

+- `--tb=native` on pytest by default because the default pytest backtraces are overly long and blow out your model's context.
+Actually there is probably more improvement for the pytest output formatting possible here.

+Some especially controversial decisions:

+- `pytest-xdist` is enabled by default.
+This is a huge QoL improvement as your tests run a lot faster but you need to actually have tests that are parallel-safe, which will be hit-or-miss with a model, and there won't be a clear signal when you've messed up as it will be nondeterministically failing tests (the worst kind).
+It's easiest to enforce that running tests in parallel is safe early in the project though, so we think the payoff is worth it, especially since you can ask the LLM to rewrite code that is not parallel safe to be parallel safe.